Updated with new information 12th September 2021.

 4. Roaming/Data Charges

-- If there is no deal on mobile charges, European operators will be free to make their own prices for UK mobiles used overseas.
+- From 1st January 2021, European law covering mobile data and calls ends, which leaves European operators free to make their own prices for UK mobiles used overseas.

-- Many of the major mobile providers – including EE, O2, Three, Tesco and Vodafone – have said they’ll keep their European mobile prices in line with UK prices, however, to avoid large, unexpected bills, it will pay to check before you travel.
+- Many of the major mobile providers – including EE, O2, Three, Tesco and Vodafone – said they would keep their European mobile prices in line with UK prices, however this is not the case and most have now re-introduced roaming charges and reduced their allowances for usage abroad.
+To avoid large, unexpected bills, it will pay to check your contract before you travel.

 5. Travelling with Pets

 There is no doubt that Brexit will have a huge impact on our travelling lifestyle.
 The limits to the length of time that we can spend in the Schengen Area (3 months in every 6 month period) will affect our travel planning.
-The costs and ease of travelling with our four dogs will certainly change for the worse.
+The costs and ease of travelling with our four dogs has certainly changed for the worse.

 However, we strongly believe that there is always a solution.

-- To avoid the hassle and expense of purchasing four Animal Health Certificates every four months, our pups might have to travel on EU passports!
+- EU Pet Passports – to avoid the hassle and expense of Animal Health Certificates every four months, we have put our pups on French EU passports, although since Brexit, France has become more stringent on issuing pet passports.

 - Detailed Brexit Advice – from cross-border divorce to consumer rights, the UK Government’s guidance to life outside the EU.